april-webm/april-webm/README.md

 # 💫 About Me:
 Hi!
 I'm April.
-I'm a current student majoring in Computer Science and Economics, with a strong focus on quantitative analysis and statistics.
-I'm learning and growing every day, so feel free to reach out if you want to chat!
+I'm a first year student in Mathematics and Computer Science, majoring in Applied Maths and Machine Learning.

 ## 🌐 Socials: